HOP

 Hops are used as the main aromatic flavouring element in ales, beers, lagers, stouts, entires, porters and some other alcoholic drinks.
 It is hops which impart the bitterness to bitter.
 Fresh green cones are usually used for the best beers.
 There are many varieties grown commercially, especially in Kent, but also in other parts of the world especially for lagers.

 Hops have been used as the bittering component to flavour beers since the 8th or 9th century.
 They also exhibit an anti-biotic and anti-septic effect which helps preserve the beer.
-Before hops were used, a wide variety of other herbs were used to flavour 'beer', such as Dandelion, Horehound, Burdock root, Marigold, Ground Ivy, Heather, Bog Myrtle, Spruce, Bogbean, Broom, Stinging Nettle, Yarrow, Wood Sage, Mugwort, Horehound (the Marrubium vulgare type of Horehound rather than Black Horehound which smells repugnant!), and many others.
+Before hops were used, a wide variety of other herbs were used to flavour 'beer', such as Dandelion, Horehound, Burdock root, Marigold, Ground-Ivy, Heather, Bog Myrtle, Spruce, Bogbean, Broom, Stinging Nettle, Yarrow, Wood Sage, Mugwort, Horehound (the Marrubium vulgare type of Horehound rather than Black Horehound which smells repugnant!), and many others.
 It is still possible to obtain Spruce Beer in parts of Scandinavia and America, but, un-like hops which have a soporific effect reducing one to sleep before drinking too much, spruce has an up-lifting effect, and is probably more dangerous from a point of view of alcohol poisoning.

 The following is a list of all hop varieties grown commercially for the brewing trade: Czech Saaz, US Saaz, Tettnanger, German Tettnanger, Cluster.
 Styrian Gold, Suoper Styrian, Strisslespalt, Spalt Select, US Spalt, German Spalt, Kent Golding, US Hallertau, Perle, Progress, Liberty, US Hersbruck, German Hersbruck, Lublin, US Fuggle, British Fuggle, German Mittelfruh, Galena, Mt.
 Hood, Cascade, German Tradition, Huller, Willamate, Crystal, Challenger, Target, Pacific Gem, Brewer's Gold, Pride of Ringwood, Northern Brewer, Northern Brewer Hallertau, Columbus, Centennial, Nugget, Eroica, Chinook and Bullion.
 All have differing proportions of the main flavour components, both good and bad, many of which are shown below.

-Along with Hemp, Hop is the only (UK) member of the Hemp Family.
+Apart from Hemp, Hop is the only (UK) member of the Hemp Family.

-Myrcene is an olefin monoterpene that is contained in plants of Genus Myrcia (with no representation in the UK), Verbena, Hop, Hemp and Bay Laurel.
-It has a pleasant odour and is used in perfumery.
-Although myrcene has a high presence in hops, up to 30%, it is highly volatile and does not usually survive in the finished beer, although its degradation and oxidation products such as linalool, Geraniol and geranyl isobutyrate do.
-Linalool is a terpene alcohol with a floral slightly spicy smell found in many plants including the peel of citrus fruits and especially in Lavender and used as a scent in perfumery, soap and toiletries, and as an insecticide for fleas and cockroaches.
 Farnesene is a green sesquiterpene found in the skin of Apples and is responsible for their greenness and odour.
-Damage to the fruit results in the release of Farnesene contained within cells, the subsequent oxidization of which turns the fruit brown.
+Damage to the fruit results in the release of Farnesene contained within cells, the subsequent oxidation of which turns the fruit brown.
 It acts both as an insect repellent and pheromone.
 Potatoes and other similar species synthesize Farnesene as an insect repellent.
-Farnesene is also volatile and degrades into innumerable other compounds during brewing.
-All three are present in Hop and Hemp.
+Farnesene is also volatile and degrades into innumerable other compounds during brewing and even when dry-hopped Farnesene does not contribute much to the flavour of beer.
+All three are present in both Hop and Hemp.

 All four of the above compounds, humulene, caryophyllene, farnesene and myrcene are present to various percentages in hops and contribute to desirable flavours, aromas and sensations in ales.
-These compounds constitute the major constituents of the essential oils of hops, of which there are over 300, including the terpene alcohol linalool at 1%.
+These compounds constitute the major constituents of the essential oils of hops, of which there are over 300, including the terpene alcohol Linalool at 1%.
 Linalool is used in perfumes, such as eau-de-cologne.

 Related to Humulene and Farnesene are the Alpha-acids which is why Humulene is sometimes referred to as Alpha-humulene, whereas the Beta-acids are related to Caryophyllene, sometimes called Beta-caryophyllene for much the same reason.
 The alpha- and beta-acids are the resins in hops, as opposed to the essential oils mentioned above.